sjentsch/lsjDocs/Ch14/Ch14_ANOVA2.rst

 on the basis of their school.
 What we would like to do is analyse the reading comprehension scores in terms of *both* of these grouping variables |nominal|.
 The tool for doing so is generically referred to as **factorial ANOVA**.
-However, since we have two grouping variables |nominal|, we sometimes refer to the analysis as a two-way ANOVA, in contrast to the one-way ANOVAs that we ran in chapter :doc:`../Ch13/Ch13_ANOVA`.
+However, since we have two grouping variables |nominal|, we often refer to the analysis as a two-way ANOVA, in contrast to the one-way ANOVAs that we ran in chapter :doc:`../Ch13/Ch13_ANOVA`.

 .. ----------------------------------------------------------------------------